-The legal framework defining the national schemes concerning the poverty and material deprivation issues includes primarily the Social Welfare Act (SWA) (OG 157/13, 152/14, 99/15, 52/16, 16/17, 130/17) and the Humanitarian Aid Act (HAA) (OG 102/2015).
+The legal framework defining the national schemes concerning the poverty and material deprivation issues includes primarily the Social Welfare Act (SWA) (OG 157/13) and the Humanitarian Aid Act (HAA) (OG 128/10).
 Based on the SWA, large cities and cities which are the seats of counties are obliged, in accordance with their financial capabilities, to stimulate and ensure their citizens, among other forms of material assistance and support, nutrition in soup kitchens for persons receiving the guaranteed minimum benefit.
 If large cities and cities that are not able to secure the funds for nutrition in soup kitchens, regional self-government units will also participate in accordance with their financial capabilities.

-According to Article 1 of the HAA, humanitarian assistance is collection of material goods and financial support, psychosocial assistance and humanitarian activities for the protection and rescue of victims of natural disasters and victims of crises caused by human activity, but also collection of material goods and financial support provided to vulnerable groups in purpose of meeting the basic needs.
-Humanitarian assistance is provided continuously to vulnerable groups which includes distribution of collected donations.
-Rules set for food donations are regulated by the Agriculture Act (OG 118/18).
+In Croatia, according to HAA, humanitarian assistance is collection of material goods and financial support, psychosocial assistance and humanitarian activities for the protection and rescue of victims of natural disasters and victims of crises caused by human activity, but also collection of material goods and financial support provided to vulnerable groups in purpose of meeting the basic needs.[1]
+Accordingly, humanitarian assistance in Croatia is provided continuously to vulnerable groups.

-Based on the HAA, the MLPSFSP is collecting data on humanitarian organisations.
+Based on the HAA, the MSPY is collecting data on humanitarian organisations.
+On 2 June 2014, the records showed that 290 non profit legal persons on the territory of Croatia have so far been issued a decision permitting them to collect and provide humanitarian aid.
 Along with the assistance on national level, assistance in food distribution (e.g. food packages) is also provided by local and regional self-government units.

-FEAD will represent an added value by increasing scope of assistance and to provide assistance to the larger number of the most deprived in addition to those from the existing national schemes, respecting principles of decent treatment, anti-discrimination, gender equality and equal opportunities, especially for children.
+FEAD will represent an added value by increasing scope of assistance and to provide assistance to the larger number of the most deprived in addition to those from the existing national schemes, respecting principles of decent treatment, anti-discrimination, gender equallity and equal opportunities, especially for children.